AlibabaCloudDocs/backbonenet/intl.en-US/API Reference/CEN instances/ModifyCenAttribute.md

  |
 |Name|String|No| The name of the instance.

- The name can contain \[2,128\] characters and numbers, underlines, and hyphens, and the name must start with English letters, but cannot start with `http://` or `https://`.
+ The name can contain \[2,128\] characters and numbers, underscores, and hyphens, and the name must start with English letters, but cannot start with `http://` or `https://`.

  |
 |Description|String|No| The description of the instance.